-3.15 OK Key
+3.15 OK Kev

 The primary function of the OK key is confirmation of a change or selection.
-The OK key also toggles the Hot Menu area, while in measurement mode, to a large digits display area.
-If the DFX-8 is displaying a grid log, the OK key toggles an advance to row number option.
+Additionally, the OK key also toggles the Hot Menu area to a large digits display while in measurement mode, and rotates the A-Scan display area horizontally to a 2.7" view, if the LANDSCAPE menu option is enabled.
+If the CMX2-DL is displaying a grid or sequential log, the OK key toggles an advance to row number specified.